-- The intradiscal pressure (IDP) from spinal axial loading in the upright state. ☛Loading→ Raised IDP has increasing effect with degeneration which occurs in most people and may start surprisingly early. ☛Inter Vertebral Disc (IVD)→
+- ☒Raised intradiscal pressure (IDP) from spinal axial loading in the upright state. ☛Loading→.
+A major factor in IV Disc prolapse. ☛Inter Vertebral Disc (IVD)→

-- A hip angle of 90° which occurs with a seat parallel to the floor allowing the hip extensor muscles (hamstring & glutei) to rotate the pelvis so as to flatten the lumbar lordosis.
-Ideal angle of hip extension is 130° shown by pMRI (☛Smith 2006).
+- ☒A seat parallel to the floor, giving a hip angle of 90°, allowing the hip extensor muscles (hamstring & glutei) to rotate the pelvis so as to flatten the lumbar lordosis.
+Ideal angle of hip extension is 130°

-- A Reclined mode is the best for prolonged work. ☛The 2T reclined mode→
+- A Reclined stable mode at end of range for prolonged work. ☛The 2T reclined mode→

-2. An Upright Mode is subsidiary but required for certain short activities and quitting the chair and is the default mode when the chair is unoccupied. ☛2T Upright modes→
+- An Upright stable Mode (hence the 2T) for certain short activities and quitting the chair ☛2T Upright modes→

 To achieve an efficient working 2T (3M) chair a number of requirements are essential.